ZackMisso/TransmittanceEstimation/readme.md

 Canonical Tests

-In this repository we provide the implementation of generating our canonical plots as seen in figure x of the paper Integral formulations of volumetric transmittance.
+In this repository we provide the implementation of generating our canonical plots as seen in the paper Integral formulations of volumetric transmittance.
 While our paper utilizes a false color transformation and provides isocontours, we leave out our that messy implementation and just provide the logic and means of generating the base heatmaps.
-We also provide an intuitive abstraction of transmittance estimators for any individuals who want to test their own against ours and previous work.
+We also provide an intuitive abstraction of transmittance estimators for any individuals who wants to test their own against ours and previous work.

 To compile the program simply do the following: